python/devguide/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 > Note: This repo is for the Python devguide.
-If you are requesting an enhancementfor the Python language or CPython interpreter, then the CPython issue tracker is better suited for this report: https://bugs.python.org
+If you are requesting an enhancement for the Python language or CPython interpreter, then the CPython issue tracker is better suited for this report: https://bugs.python.org